≡ Menu

 Origin of the Toy Fox Terrier Dog Breed

-Back in the 1500s, a similar dog known as the Smooth Fox Terrier originated in England.
-This dog was way bigger than the Toy Fox – up to twenty pounds or so.
-And while sure, some of them were small, technically these smaller Smooth Fox Terriers were considered runts.
+Okay, we did say this is an “All American Pup,” but we’ve got to back in history a little to give you the whole story about how this little guy did make it to America and ultimately become “homegrown.”
+In the 1500s, a similar dog named the Smooth Fox Terrier originated in England.
+This dog was more significant than the Toy Fox – up to twenty pounds.
+And while sure, some of them were small; technically, these more miniature Smooth Fox Terriers were considered runts.

 However…

-They became so popular and well liked, they were finally recognized by the United Kennel Club as Smooth Fox Terriers, though.
-That is, until sometime in the 1920s when some people petitioned to have the dog recognized for what it had become: an entirely distinct breed.
-After becoming popular in America, the dogs got recognized by the American Kennel Club (AKC) in 2003.
+As tends to happen with the underdog, people started to like them – almost more than the original-sized dog!
+As you can probably guess, breeders began breeding more miniature puppies, and they became legit dogs, not just the “runt of the litter!”
+Eventually, they became so popular and well-liked that the United Kennel Club finally recognized them as Smooth Fox Terriers.
+That is, until sometime in the 1920s when some people petitioned to acknowledge the dog for what it had become: an entirely distinct breed.
+After becoming popular in America, the American Kennel Club (AKC) realized the dogs in 2003.

-Now the first thing that you’re going to need to understand is that this tiny little dog can vary slightly in the way he looks because some breeders crossbred with Chihuahua and the Toy Manchester Terrier originally to help maintain the small size.
+Now the first thing you’ll need to understand is that this tiny little dog can vary slightly in how he looks because some breeders crossbred with Chihuahua and the Toy Manchester Terrier to help maintain the small size.
+Later on, it was decided that these genes shouldn’t come into the Toy Fox Terrier’s gene pool…but as you know, it’d be impossible to map the genes of every Toy Fox Terrier since the beginning of time!

-It’s kinda like…
+It’s kind of like…

-Temperament or Personality of the Toy Fox Terrier
+Temperament or Personality

-He’s a people pleaser when it comes to his family/owner.
-He wants to be loved and if you try to do family activities without including this pup, it’s likely he’ll come over and say…
+If you get this puppy young and train them immediately, he’ll learn and be receptive to all you have to teach.
+This is because he’s a people pleaser regarding his family/owner.
+He wants to be loved, and if you try to do family activities without including this pup, he’ll likely come over and say…

-“Hey guys!
+“Hey, guys!
 What about me?”
 (But, in a bark – obviously).

-Almost clingy nature he shows to his loved ones, he’s a bit aloof when it comes to strangers or new people.
-But, if you give him regular socialization opportunities from a young age it should help.
-Toy Fox puppies who are around new people from the get go, learn to adjust.
+He’s also a bit of a cuddle monster and will probably feel uncomfortable or lonely sleeping anywhere but on your bed.
+Despite this almost clingy nature, he shows his loved ones he’s a bit aloof when it comes to strangers or new people.
+But, if you give him regular socialization opportunities from a young age, it should help.
+Toy Fox puppies around new people from the get-go learn to adjust.

 Also…